pagkly/Zed/Investopedia3/Comps Definition.md

 ## Understanding Comps: The Retail Sector

-When used to gauge the performance of retail operations, comps is used in the context of [comparable same-store sales](https://www.investopedia.com/terms/c/comparable-store-sales.asp).
+When used to gauge the performance of retail operations, comps is used in the context of [[comparable same-store sales]](https://www.investopedia.com/terms/c/comparable-store-sales.asp).
 This comps metric is used by analysts and investors to determine what portion of any sales growth is attributed to old stores versus new stores.
 Some large retail chains release comps monthly.

 Stores that have been open for less than one year are new stores.
 New stores typically experience high growth rates for several reasons, including promotions, increased interest from launches, and grand openings.
 As a result, including new stores in the growth rate calculation for an entire retail chain can create misleading results.
 Because the comps metric only compares results for stores that are older than one year, it gives a better indication of true growth for the overall firm.